theDataFixer/chat-cli/README.md

 | llama-70b     | Versatile but larger | 8,192 tokens   |
 | llama-instant | Fastest              | 8,192 tokens   |

-You can change the model dynamically by setting the GROQ_MODEL environment variable without modifying the code.
+You can change the model dynamically by setting the GROQ_MODEL environment variable.

 ## Troubleshooting